Training Center and Team

 Our Training and Behavior Team

-Originally from Kentucky, Allison graduated from the University of Georgia in 2003 and shortly thereafter relocated to Oregon.
+Originally from Kentucky, Allison graduated from the University of Georgia in 2003 and shortly after relocated to Oregon.
 She began volunteering with Oregon Humane Society and in 2008 attended the San Francisco SPCA Academy for Dog Trainers, where she received her certification as a Canine Trainer and Behavior Counselor (CTC), graduating with honors.
-She then returned to Portland and spent three years working with companion animals before relocating to Boulder in 2011.
+She then returned to Portland and spent three years working with companion animals at a private daycare and training business before relocating to Boulder in 2011.

 Helena Kokes, IAABC